Written by:

 Employee mental health impacts workplace productivity.
-That’s why, in addition to health insurance, most larger employers invest in support services such as Employee Assistance Programs (EAPs) and paid time off.
+That’s why, in addition to health insurance, most larger employers invest in support services such as employee assistance programs (EAPs) and paid time off.
 Providing workplace mental health services reduces the impact of mental health issues on company productivity and supports a caring, inclusive culture.

-In addition, federal laws like the Americans with Disabilities Act (ADA) prevent employers from discriminating against workers with health conditions, including mental health issues.
+Federal laws like the Americans with Disabilities Act (ADA) prevent employers from discriminating against workers with health conditions, including mental health issues.
 The Affordable Care Act (ACA) also ensures that those who work for firms with over 50 full-time employees are provided mental health care as part of their mandated medical insurance package.

 Statistics & Trends of Mental Health in the Workplace